wireapp/wire-server-deploy/offline/coturn.md

 2. Change the `replicaCount` in the `charts/coturn/values.yaml` file to the number of machines you want to run Coturn on.

-## Configure the SFT labels for Coturn and SFT deployment
+## Configure the SFT deployment for node selection and public IP discovery

 First, we must locate what the "external" IP address of the machine is.